bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - -2°
-- Clear
+- Partly Cloudy
-- 79% humidity
+- 72% humidity
 - 3 mph wind
-- 10% cloud cover
+- 57% cloud cover
 - 33 AQI 🟩
 - About 10.2 inches of snow on the ground